JJGantt/nano_control/readme.md

    ```

 4. **Display temperature gradients:**
-   Sets the panels to display the temperature per hour interval periosds.
+   Sets the panels to display the temperature per hour intervals.
 Defaults to one hour per panel.
     Default color gradients defined by the dictionary:
     ```python
     gradient_dict = {